Skip to content

 • QLA Exam Calendar 2025

-Please note the QLA exams are held remotely however they may return to “in person” exams, we will advise candidates if this change happens and give candidates at least 6 months notice.
+Please note the QLA exams are currently being held remotely.
+However, they will return to “in person” exams.
+We will give candidates at least 6 months notice that this is happening.

 Enrolling in the exams